ProfoundNetworks/fingerprints/README.rst

 What are Fingerprints?
 ----------------------

-A Fingerprint is indicates the presence of a certain Web technology on a domain.
+A Fingerprint indicates the presence of a certain Web technology on a domain.
 Fingerprints are classified by their category and name.
 Currently, we have the following categories: